TouwaStar/Galaxy_Plugin_Minecraft/README.md

 - Uses [imgCheckbox](https://jcuenod.github.io/imgCheckbox/) by [jcuenod](https://github.com/jcuenod)
 - Uses [jQuery](https://jquery.com/)
 - Uses [galaxyutils](https://pypi.org/project/galaxyutils/) by [tylerbrawl](https://github.com/tylerbrawl) and other python packages.
 Look at [requirements.txt](requirements.txt) for other packages used by this integration.

+## Build

+`python3 build.py -r` This will make a zip with the integration and all necessary packages for the operating system run on.
+You can specify a platform but I've found that to not work well when building for another platform on a platform (eg. building for mac on windows).
+For more information run `python build.py -h`.